By Patomak Senior Adviser Senator Luther Strange

 We won more than $2 billion in a landmark settlement on behalf of Alabamans.
 In our case, clear and measurable economic damage was done to Gulf Coast fishing outfits and shrimpers, as well as to small businesses that depend on tourism.
 It was the real-world, combined impact on everyone in our states—and municipalities—that justified the large verdict.

-In contrast, today a number of cities – including Santa Cruz, Oakland, San Francisco, Boulder, and New York – and one state are bring lawsuits against energy companies alleging future harm from the effects of climate change brought on by the products these companies sell.
+In contrast, today a number of cities – including Santa Cruz, Oakland, San Francisco, Boulder, and New York – and one state are bringing lawsuits against energy companies alleging future harm from the effects of climate change brought on by the products these companies sell.
 They are seeking awards—often in the hundreds of millions of dollars—for events they outline in detail, but that have not yet happened.
 And by their own admission, these events may never happen.

 But it gets better: some of these California cities have directly contradicted themselves by issuing precise projections about the future costs of climate change in their lawsuit, while indicating in their statements to the buyers of their municipal bonds that they know of no climate-related risks.
 They state in their bond issuance documents that it is impossible to predict whether flooding and other damage will occur, if it all.
 In many cases, it was the same city officials who made both sworn statements.